LelioH/LelioH/README.md

 [![Linkedin Badge](https://img.shields.io/badge/%20-LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/helio-almeida-b832a3160/)

-🌱 I’m a brazilian developer coding with ReactJS, ReactNative and sometimes NodeJS
+🌱 Brazilian developer coding with ReactJS, ReactNative and sometimes NodeJS

-👨🏻‍💻 I'm currently working as an Intern
+👨🏻‍💻 Currently working as a Junior Developer

-📓  I'm currently also working on my Final Paper at UFF (http://www.uff.br/) in Brazil to graduate in Computer Science
+📓 Also working on my Final Paper at UFF (http://www.uff.br/) in Brazil to graduate in Computer Science

 <!---
  👯 I’m looking to collaborate on ...